aerdman1/henryhowler/docs/Ancestors/why-we-laugh-garfield-shares-laughs-with-capt-henry-son.md

 ---
 title: Why We Laugh – Garfield shares Laughs with Capt.
 Henry & Son
+excerpt: by Joan Kapsch, National Park Guide, Garfield Observer Blog
 date: '2013-12-05T05:00:00.000Z'
 deprecated: false
 hidden: false
 ---
 <Image alt="Image" border={false} src="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/GarfeldObserver-laughing.png" />

-I copied this post from the Garfield Observer Blog  which does not exist anymore.
+I copied this post from the , ,  which does not exist anymore.

 Good friends and casual visitors often remarked about James Garfield’s passion for books and their contents.
 A visitor to the Congressman’s home on I Street in Washington, D.C.: